Viacheslav-Radchenko/TSTableView/README.md

 ## Installation

-All you need to do is drop `TSUIKit` source files into your project and add corresponding `#include "*.h"` to the top of classes that will use particular component.
+All you need to do is drop source files from `Classes\TSUIKit` folder into your project and add `#include "TSTableView.h"`.

 ## Contact